Happier Than Ever: Live performances

 On June 16, 2021, Eilish performed a 27-minute set on Prime Day Show, including renditions of first four singles from Happier Than Ever, "All the Good Girls Go to Hell", and "Everything I Wanted".
 The set was later released on Amazon Music to download and streaming as a digital EP.
 The artist partnered with an American video hosting service Vevo to create a series of "Official Vevo Live Performances" in promotion of Happier Than Ever.
-So far, four renditions of the album songs were published on the singer's official YouTube account; in chronogical order: "Your Power" on July 18, "Male Fantasy" on August 4, "Lost Cause" on October 21, and "Billie Bossa Nova" on January 13, 2022.
+Four renditions of the album's songs were published on the singer's official YouTube account; in chronogical order: "Your Power" on July 18, "Male Fantasy" on August 4, "Lost Cause" on October 21, and "Billie Bossa Nova" on January 13, 2022.
 Two additional in-studio performances were uploaded to Eilish's channel, namely "NDA" on July 16, 2021, and an acoustic rendition of "Billie Bossa Nova" on December 20.

+On May 8, 2023, a live recording of the song from Billie's set at Lollapalooza Brazil 2023 during the Latin America leg of Happier Than Ever, The World Tour was uploaded to her channel.
+It was the third live concert performance from the album to ever be published on her channel, following "NDA (Live at Coachella)" and "I Didn't Change My Number (Apple Music Live 2022)".
+The choice to record and publish the live version of the song performed in the country is likely related to Brazil's cultural influences on the song itself.
+When the song begins, Eilish says "This song is because of you!", referencing her Brazilian audience at the festival.

 On July 29, 2021, Eilish appeared on German program Undersing, where she performed "NDA" and "Billie Bossa Nova".
 On August 5, the singer appeared in BBC Radio 1's Live Lounge with a 4-song set consisting of "Getting Older", "I Didn't Change My Number", "NDA", and a cover of Frances Langford's "I'm in the Mood for Love".
-Next month, she was on gigs such as iHeartRadio Music Festival and Life Is Beautiful Music & Art Festival, where she performed some of the album tracks.
-The same month, she also performed "Getting Older" and "Billie Bossa Nova" for TIME ABC.
+Next month, she was on gigs such as iHeartRadio Music Festival and Life Is Beautiful Music & Art Festival, where she performed some of the album's tracks.
+The same month, she also performed "Getting Older" and "Billie Bossa Nova" for ABC.
 In November, Eilish was featured in Sesame Street, where she gave an alternate rendition of the title track with Count von Count.
 The following month, the artist was performing a double duty in Saturday Night Live of the show's host and musical guest, in addition to various sketches, she performed "Happier Than Ever" and "Male Fantasy" in a scenery nodding to the tracks' music videos.
 To mark the album's one-year anniversary, Eilish and Finneas held performances at the Amoeba Music record store in Hollywood.
-The store's employees stated that 500 tickets were sold, as well as many guests were invited.
 The setlist included "Getting Older", "Billie Bossa Nova", and the title track.
 They also performed "TV", which is part of her second extended play Guitar Songs.